The Firm (1993 film): Plot

-Mitch finds a possible way to save his career after discovering the firm regularly overbills its clients.
-He realizes it is mail fraud, exposing them to RICO charges.
+Mitch discovers the firm regularly overbills its clients, a form of mail fraud that exposes them to RICO charges.
 He and Tammy copy the billing records but need additional files from the firm's Cayman condo.
 Avery changes his schedule, jeopardizing Mitch's plan, so Abby flies to the Caymans and seduces and drugs Avery to get the files.
 The firm's phone tap records Abby warning Tammy, leading DeVasher's hitmen to pursue them.
 After Abby copies the files, Avery tells her the firm set up the prostitute who seduced Mitch on the beach.
 He warns Abby to leave and is later killed by DeVasher's hitmen, staging his death as a bathtub drowning.

-Mitch's plans are compromised when a prison guard on the Moroltos' payroll tips off DeVasher about Ray's transfer to FBI custody, forcing him to flee.
-He is chased through downtown Memphis by DeVasher and his hitman, until the former mistakenly shoots the latter, after which Mitch confronts DeVasher and knocks him unconscious.
-He meets with the Moroltos, presenting himself as a loyal attorney who uncovered the illegal overbilling, and asks for permission to turn over their invoices to help the FBI prosecute the firm, but assures them that any information about their legal affairs remains safe under attorney–client privilege, implying everything will remain confidential as long as he is alive.
-The Moroltos reluctantly agree to guarantee Mitch's safety, after which he hands over the evidence and is able to continue his legal career.
-He and Abby reconcile.
+Mitch's plans are compromised when a prison guard on the Moroltos' payroll tips off DeVasher about Ray's transfer to FBI custody.
+Mitch is forced to retreat through downtown Memphis, pursued by DeVasher and his hitman.
+DeVasher mistakenly shoots the assassin, and Mitch knocks DeVasher unconscious.
+Mitch meets with the Moroltos, presenting himself as a loyal attorney who uncovered the illegal overbilling.
+He asks for permission to turn over their invoices to help the FBI prosecute the firm, but assures them that any information about their legal affairs remains protected by attorney–client privilege.
+The Moroltos reluctantly guarantee Mitch's safety, and he hands over the evidence.
+He resumes his legal career and reconciles with Abby.

-Mitch's decision to work with the Moroltos angers the FBI, but he reminds them that the evidence he has provided is enough to make a RICO case and ensure that the firm's senior members go to prison for a long time.
-The film ends with the McDeeres returning to Boston in their old car.
+Mitch's decision to work with the Moroltos angers the FBI, but he reminds them the evidence supports a RICO case against the firm's senior members.
+The final scene depicts the McDeeres returning to Boston in their old car.
 Ray, now with Tammy, enjoys his new life in the Caymans with the money Mitch obtained for him.